zio/zio/docs/usecases/testing.md

 }
 ```

 As you can see the whole suit was assigned to `clockSuite` val.
 As it was said suites can contain other suites so we can aggregate them as much as needed.
-Example, we can have multiple suites that test external HTTP apis and one big suit that will aggregate them all.
+Example, we can have multiple suites that test external HTTP apis and one big suite that will aggregate them all.

 ```scala
 val paymentProviderABCSuite  = suite("ABC payment provider tests") {/* tests */}